ansible/ansible-lint/docs/installing.md

 Due to limitations on how GitHub Actions are processing arguments, we do not plan to provide extra options.
-You will have to make use of [ansible-lint own configuration file](https://ansible.readthedocs.io/projects/lint/configuring/) for altering its behavior.
+You will have to make use of [ansible-lint own configuration file](https://ansible.readthedocs.io/projects/lint/configuring/) to alter its behavior.

-To also enable [dependabot][dependabot] automatic updates the newer versions of ansible-lint action you should create a file similar to [.github/dependabot.yml][.github/dependabot.yml]
+To also enable [dependabot][dependabot] automatic updates, the newer versions of ansible-lint action you should create a file similar to [.github/dependabot.yml][.github/dependabot.yml]